KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/orientation-algorithmic-entrainment-and-suppression.md

 A culture can ignore without understanding what it has ignored.

 This distinction matters.

+It matters in both directions.

+It prevents the invention of a persecutor where there is only non-relation.

+It also prevents the absolution of agents where there is more than non-relation.

+A structural account explains how suppression can occur without intent.

+It does not establish that intent is absent.

+Where humans design the ranking, tune the thresholds, moderate the field, and decide what is routed and what is dropped, non-relation can be chosen, tolerated, or engineered.

+The architecture may carry no malice.

+The hands within the loop are not thereby excused.

+To attribute every obscuration to deliberate targeting is paranoia.

+To conclude from structural mechanism that no targeting occurs is evasion.

+The veracious position holds the question open and assigns accountability wherever agency is present.

 The issue is not always that a specific actor has identified the signal and chosen to attack it.